ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

 3. **Policy Check Frequency**
    Set the frequency by which the server checks and executes the Rollup and Retention policies.
    {NOTE: }
-   Note that any policy defined with a time frame shorter than `Server Check Frequency` will still be executed at the server checkup time.
+   Note that any policy defined with a time frame shorter than the server's **Policy Check Frequency** will still be executed at the server checkup time.
-   E.g., If `Policy Check Frequency` is set to 8 seconds, a retention policy set to 2 seconds will still be checked and executed every 8 seconds.
+   E.g., If Policy Check Frequency is set to 8 seconds, a retention policy set to 2 seconds will still be checked and executed every 8 seconds.
    {NOTE/}
 4. **Defined Time Series Configurations**